-The Episcopal Church in East Tennessee comprises 45 congregations and its territory includes 34 counties in eastern Tennessee and three counties in northern Georgia, with the Cumberland Plateau forming the western border.
+The Diocese of East Tennessee comprises 34 counties in East Tennessee and three counties in North Georgia, with the Cumberland Plateau as the western border.
 This area is approximately 14,350 square miles.

 The Diocese of Eastern Michigan was created in 1994 and comprises 47 congregations.